Ox-tongue pastry

-Ox-tongue pastry (牛脷酥 (niúlìsū, ngau^{4} lei^{6} sou^{1})) or horse-ear pastry (馬耳 (mǎěr)), is a Chinese pastry that is popular in south China in the provinces of Guangdong and Fujian.
-It is a fried dough food that is elliptical in shape and resembles an ox tongue or a horse ear.
-The pastry texture is chewy, with a soft interior and a crunchy crust.
+Ox-tongue pastry (牛脷酥 (niúlìsū, ngau^{4} lei^{6} sou^{1})) or horse-ear pastry (馬耳 (mǎěr)), is a Chinese fried dough food that is popular in south China in the provinces of Guangdong and Fujian.
+It is elliptical in shape and resembles an ox tongue or a horse ear.
+The doughnut texture is chewy, with a soft interior and a crunchy crust.
 Ox-tongue pastry is lightly sweetened, and eaten as part of breakfast with soy milk.
-The pastry is made in a similar way as Youtiao, with sugar typically added to the flour.
+The doughnut is made in a similar way as Youtiao, with sugar typically added to the flour.